 Loyan Beausoleil, Bird Program Manager

 Our work is made possible through our collaborations.
 Thank you to all the individuals, collectives, and organizations that have lent your expertise and provided us with a multiplicity of resources.
 We would like to call out four groups of people specially.
 One, our heartfelt appreciation to Street Lab for co-designing Explore Birds and being an all-around cheerleader of our work.
-Two, a special thanks to Paul Sweet and Peter Capainolo of the American Museum of Natural History for supporting the development of our bird specimen education collection from mentoring us taxidermy to encouraging us to seek the educational permits.
+Two, a special thanks to Paul Sweet and Peter Capainolo of the American Museum of Natural History for supporting the development of our bird specimen education collection; from mentoring us in taxidermy to encouraging us to seek our education and exhibit permits.
 Three, we still talk about the phenomenal Feminist Bird Club walk in the park in October 2018; thank you to Molly Adams and her team for helping us share the magic of birding in the park.
 And four, we are forever grateful to Heather Wolf for being a great go-to bird guide and for introducing us to the concept of patch birding.
 And a special thanks to Cathryn Swan who joined Georgia in fundraising for the WSP Eco Map.

 Marcia M., Jeffrey Rathgeber, Anna Ruth Pickett, Robert and Colette, Sandra Mole, Havelock, Kimberly Kenney, Katherine Keltner and Douglas Gauthier, A.S.
 Evans, Ruth R., Kim P., Elizabeth Seamans, Spaid Patras family, Courtney Costello, Carolyn S., Carol F., Jee, Silvera Family, E and J, George S., Oren, Terry B., Robert S., and anonymous donors